 "Only if you call me Ann."

-Michael entered Ann's home, and she closed and locked the door behind him.
+Michael entered Ann's home, and she closed the door behind him.
 She led him to the living room area.

 "Would you care for something to drink, Michael?"

 "Alright.
 Have a seat, Michael."